PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### Reduction of component rerenders
-One of the biggest factors affecting performance of the React app is the number of component rerenders, especially ones which happen after changes to parameters of a component, that have no effect on the state of that component.
+One of the biggest factors affecting performance of the React app is the number of component rerenders, especially ones which happen after changes to parameters of a component that have no effect on the state of that component.
 Reducing the number of these unnecessary rerenders is important to improve frontend performance and therefore usability.

 #### Measuring component render times